 As one of the most diverse foods on the planet, of course, noodles would have an entire month dedicated to their deliciousness.

-Noodles became known as pasta in Italy after explorer Marco polo visited China in the 13th Century, eating barley-based noodles at the court of Kubla Khan, and ferrying them back to Italy.
+They became known as pasta in Italy after explorer Marco polo visited China in the 13th Century, eating barley-based noodles at the court of Kubla Khan, and ferrying them back to Italy.

-Noodles today come in all shapes and sizes, are made of a variety of grains (mostly wheat), and are consumed all over the world.
+Pasta today come in all shapes and sizes, are made of a variety of grains (mostly wheat), and are consumed all over the world.

 National Noodle Month was created by the National Pasta Association, a nonprofit organization.